A cohomological Seiberg-Witten invariant emerging from the adjunction inequality: Introduction

 Starting with Witten~\cite{MR1306021}, the \SW invariant of smooth $\spc$ $4$-manifolds has occupied an important place in $4$-dimensional geometry and topology.
 This invariant is defined, roughly speaking, by counting the points of the moduli space of the solutions to the \SW equations.
 For a given $\spc$ structure $\fraks$, the \SW invariant is defined to be trivial if the formal dimension $d(\fraks)$, given by the formula $d(\fraks)= (c_1(\fraks)^2 - 2\Euler(X) -3\sign(X))/4$, of the moduli space of the \SW equations with respect to $\fraks$ is negative.
-However, even in the case that $d(\fraks)<0$, one can fruitfully consider counting argument for the parameterized moduli space of a suitable family of \SW equations.
+However, even in the case that $d(\fraks)<0$, one can fruitfully consider a counting argument for the parameterized moduli space of a suitable family of \SW equations.
+(This type of ideas has been suggested in Donaldson~\cite{MR1171888,MR1339810}.)
 Indeed, the formal dimension of the moduli space of a family of \SW equations parameterized by a $k$-dimensional space is $d(\fraks) + k$, which is non-negative for $k \geq -d(\fraks)$.
-On the basis of this idea, Ruberman~\cite{MR1671187, MR1734421, MR1874146} has defined several invariants of diffeomorphisms on $4$-manifolds using moduli spaces parameterized by $1$-dimensional spaces and Li--Liu~\cite{MR1868921} have defined an invariant of families of $\spc$ $4$-manifolds.
+Based on this idea, Ruberman~\cite{MR1671187, MR1734421, MR1874146} has defined several invariants of diffeomorphisms on $4$-manifolds using moduli spaces parameterized by $1$-dimensional spaces and Li--Liu~\cite{MR1868921} have defined an invariant of families of $\spc$ $4$-manifolds.
 The main aim of this paper is to construct an invariant of $\spc$ $4$-manifolds using families of \SW equations; we show that this invariant is non-trivial for some $\spc$ $4$-manifold $(X, \fraks)$ with $d(\fraks) < 0$.
 Note that we construct an invariant of a {\it single} $4$-manifold, while Li--Liu's is of a {\it family} of $4$-manifolds.